poojabansal87/game-analysis/README.md

 The activity aims at analyzing the data for a gaming company's most popular fantasy game Heroes of Pymoli.
 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.

-I have used Pandas to generate a report that breaks down the game's purchasing data into meaningful insights.
+Used Pandas to generate a report that breaks down the game's purchasing data into meaningful insights.

 Three observable `data trends` in Heroes of Pymoli are:
 -------------------------------------------------------------------------
 ```